pterm/pterm/_examples/print-color-fade/README.md

 )

 func main() {
-	pterm.Info.Println("Please note that RGB colors only work in Terminals which support TrueColor.")
+	pterm.Info.Println("RGB colors only work in Terminals which support TrueColor.")

 	from := pterm.NewRGB(0, 255, 255)
 	to := pterm.NewRGB(255, 0, 255)